 Maung, an American national, was released and deported to the United States on June 15, 2021.
 Hanthar previously worked as a local producer for various international news organizations, including ABC, CNN, NPR, and NHK, according to Maung.

-The Ministry of Information did not reply to CPJ’s emailed request for comment sent in late 2022 on Hanthar’s legal status and the accusations that he was tortured in custody.
+The Ministry of Information did not reply to CPJ’s emailed request for comment on Hanthar’s convictions, health, and the accusations that he was tortured in custody sent in late 2023.